oscaralderete/livewire-navigation/README.md

-# Add disctintive class name to current navigation route
+# How to add a disctintive class name to current navigation route

 Everything started trying to solve this problem on my own project: